 “It looks like you made a $15,000 withdrawal, Imer.
 It says that the withdrawn funds went to the Illinois Police Benevolent and Protective Association.”

 Lewis continued to type into his online banking program.

-“OK, it seems like I also made a $15,000 withdrawal and transferred it to the Benevolent Association.”
+“OK, I also made a $15,000 withdrawal and transferred it to the Benevolent Association.”

 The two men stood up.
 Dr. Morton’s preppy facial expression turned to fury.